Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

-There is an intuitive physical interpretation of the distortion coefficients: $\beta_t(x, y)$ "compares the volume occupied by the light rays emanating from the light source [$x$], when they arrive close to $\gamma(t)$, to the volume that they would occupy in a flat space." (see \cite[Chapter 14.]{villaniold}).
-In particular, we can heuristically expect that these distortion coefficients would be related to the curvature of the space.
+There is an intuitive physical interpretation of the distortion coefficients (quoted from \cite[Chapter 14.]{villaniold}): \begin{displayquote} $\left[\beta_t(x, y)\right]$ compares the volume occupied by the light rays emanating from the light source $\left[x\right]$, when they arrive close to $\gamma(t)$, to the volume that they would occupy in a flat space. \end{displayquote} In particular, we can thus heuristically expect that the distortion coefficients are related to the curvature of the space.

 The theory of synthetic curvature was developed by Lott, Sturm, and Villani (see \cite{villani1}, \cite{sturm1}, and \cite{sturm2}).
-We summarise here what is necessary in this work.
+Here we summarise some of the points from their works.
 We denote by $\mathcal{P}(X)$ the set of Borel probability measures and by $\mathcal{P}^2(X)$ the subset of those with finite second moment.
-We write $\mathrm{Geo}(X)$ for the set of all minimal geodesics of $X$ parametrised on $[0, 1]$.
+We write $\mathrm{Geo}(X)$ for the set of all minimising geodesics of $X$ parametrised by constant speed on $\interval{0}{1}$.
 For all $t \in \interval{0}{1}$, the evaluation map is defined as

 A dynamical transference plan $\Pi$ is a Borel probability measure on $\mathrm{Geo}(X)$ while a displacement interpolation associated to $\Pi$ is a path $(\mu_t)_{t \in \interval{0}{1}} \subseteq \mathcal{P}^2(X)$ such that $\mu_t = (\mathrm{e}_t)_\# \Pi$ for all $t \in \interval{0}{1}$.
 We equip $\mathcal{P}^2(X)$ with the $L_2$-Wasserstein distance $\mathcal{W}_2$: for any $\mu, \nu \in \mathcal{P}^2(X)$,